Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: A Novel Floer Homology from Boundary Vafa-Witten Theory

 Noticing also that $\epsilon^{ijk}\mathcal{F}_{jk}$ is a gradient vector field of a complex Chern-Simons functional, it will then mean that we can rewrite \eqref{vwsqmcomplex} as

 where

 and from \eqref{flatcomplex},

 One can see that \eqref{vwsqmcomplex-final} and \eqref{flatcomplex - final} resemble \eqref{sqmaction} and \eqref{sqminstanton}, respectively, with $\cal A$ corresponding to $\phi$.
 In fact, the terms in \eqref{vwsqmcomplex-final} indicated by ``\dots" give, via equations of motion, the Riemann curvature terms and the fermion kinetic terms in (an ${\cal N} = 4$ generalization of) \eqref{sqmaction}.
-Altogether, this means that we can interpret \eqref{vwsqmcomplex-final} as the action of an SQM model with target $\frak A$ and a single nilpotent topological scalar supercharge ${\cal Q}^+$, where \eqref{flatcomplex - final}, which describes the VW equations, can be interpreted as a gradient flow equation between critical points of the potential on $\frak A$ given by \eqref{complex CS fn}.
-Hence, just like \eqref{sqmpartitionfunction}, \emph{the partition function of boundary VW theory will be an algebraic count of critical points of the complex Chern-Simons functional, i.e., flat $G_\mathbb{C}$-connections on $M_3$, where there are VW flow lines between critical points.}
+Altogether, this means that we can interpret \eqref{vwsqmcomplex-final} as the action of an SQM model with target $\frak A$ and a single nilpotent topological scalar supercharge ${\cal Q}^+$, where \eqref{flatcomplex - final}, which describes the VW equations, can be interpreted as a gradient flow equation between fixed critical points ($\dot{{\mathcal A}^i} = 0$) of the potential on $\frak A$ given by \eqref{complex CS fn}.
+Hence, just like \eqref{sqmpartitionfunction}, assuming that the fixed critical points are isolated and nondegenerate in $\mathfrak A$,\footnote{This is guaranteed (though not necessary) when all critical points are isolated and nondegenerate.
+This can be the case for an appropriate choice of $G$ and $M_3$.
+For example, one could choose (1) $G$ compact and $M_3$ of nonnegative Ricci curvature such as a three-sphere or its quotient, or (2) an $M_3$ with a finite $G_{\mathbb C}$ representation variety, and introduce physically-trivial $\mathcal Q$-exact terms to the action to perturb $V({\mathcal A})$.
+We would like to thank A.~Haydys for discussions on this. } \emph{the partition function of boundary VW theory will be an algebraic count of fixed critical points of the complex Chern-Simons functional, i.e., fixed flat $G_\mathbb{C}$-connections on $M_3$, where there are VW flow lines between these fixed critical points.}

 The second term in \eqref{vwsqmcomplex-final} is a $\tau$-dependent topological term that contributes to an overall factor in the path integral.
 Contrary to the situation in boundary DW theory, $\tau$ is now scale-invariant, and will thus play a significant role in the $S$-duality of the path integral later.